sharafadeenhammed/mern-auth-app/README.md

 ## 1.)
 Run npm install on the root to install all developement and production dependencies for the backend.

-## 2.) on the root folder creae a .env file and add the following variables.
+## 2.) on the root folder create a .env file and add the following variables.

 1. NODE_ENV = // value sohould be either developement or production which is used to configure the mode.
 2. NODE_PORT = // an number you want your server to be running on for me it is 5000.